Forgiving0/forgivings/README.md

 # In Construction
- - Go to this link https://minnit.chat/RequestFGVE to request for dogecoin airdrop (enter your dogecoin wallet address)
+ - Go to this link https://minnit.chat/RequestFGVE to request for Bittorent airdrop (enter your dogecoin wallet address)